 1) Available Deployment Options

-The license that Microsoft Dynamics CRM provides enable the businesses to get sales, marketing and service solutions alongside offer the added benefits such as customization without charging extra cost.
-The Salesforce CRM solution offer just three above mentioned modules and demands businesses to pay more, if they need any changes.
+The license that Microsoft Dynamics CRM provides enables the businesses to get sales, marketing and service solutions alongside offer the added benefits such as customization without charging extra cost.
+The Salesforce CRM solution offers just three above mentioned modules and demands businesses to pay more if they need any changes.

 3) Integration- easier or difficult?

-Microsoft Dynamics CRM enables easy integration with a range of the third party software such as Intuit, Zendesk, live chat, Quickbooks and more.
+Microsoft Dynamics CRM enables easy integration with a range of third-party software such as Intuit, Zendesk, live chat, Quickbooks and more.
 On the other hand, Salesforce CRM provides limited support to the integration where only a few services such as Desk.com, or Force.com can be implemented.

 4) Language interface

-Although both CRM services can be provided in multiple languages, but Microsoft Dynamics CRM support 35 languages.
-The Salesforce CRM offer limited support and businesses can avail them in fewer languages.
+Although both CRM services can be provided in multiple languages, Microsoft Dynamics CRM support 35 languages.
+The Salesforce CRM offers limited support and businesses can avail them in fewer languages.